 These journeys are characterised by less tread and sidewall wear than a typical inner-city bus, and distances between 20 and 100 kilometres, ideal for today’s EV buses.
 The URBANMAX COMMUTER features a stronger sidewall construction, leading to increased resistance to wear and damage.
-This enhances the sustainability and casing conservation of the tyre, as well as giving passengers a more comfortable ride.
+This enhances the sustainability and casing conservation of the tire, as well as giving passengers a more comfortable ride.

-The tyre also features ‘IntelliMax’ grooves to reduce tread wear and improve traction and stability.
+The tire also features ‘IntelliMax’ grooves to reduce tread wear and improve traction and stability.
 ‘Flexomatic’ sipes and interlocking tread blocks improve traction under braking.
 The 3D sipes interlock and limit block movement for high mileage and excellent winter traction.
 It is also 3PMSF (3-Peak Mountain Snowflake) certified for winter use, keeping people moving all year round.

 to take advantage of the URBANMAX COMMUTER.
 Its retreadability is another sustainable feature.
-This leads to extended tyre life, as well as lower use of crude oil used in manufacturing2 and less landfill generated.
+This leads to extended tire life, as well as lower use of crude oil used in manufacturing2 and less landfill generated.